Screening and Selecting Tenants - the Most Important Task You'll Ever Do!

 Make absolutely sure your paperwork is in order before signing the agreement, one tiny error on a date or other details can be disastrous where legal documents are concerned.

-Verify the prospect's identification and have an independent witness present to sign the document if you can, though this is not absolutely necessary.
+Verify the prospect's identification and have an independent witness present to sign the document if you can, though this is not absolutely necessary for an assured shorthold tenancy (AST) letting under 3-years.
+However, it is important to have a guarantor agreement witnessed as a Deed.

 Signing the lease and completing an inventory are not the only considerations on check-in.
 It's a really good idea to have a Check-In Check-Out Checklist so you don't forget anything.